umr-ds/pyserval/README.md

 ## Dependencies

-This code should run ob both Python 2.7 and 3.4+
+This code should run on both Python 2.7 and 3.4+

 The only external (runtime-)dependency is [requests](https://github.com/requests/requests)